margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Writing a paper takes too long.
 In college, it felt like what took some people to write a paper in 1 day took me 3-5 times as long.
 It was fun to write, but it felt like I never had time to enjoy socializing with people.
 Most work requires patience, time, and endurance, and persistence; however, ti felt painful when what took peers 1 day took me 3-5 days.

 ## Do you prefer to read electronic books or paper books?
 Why? ##
-Paper books I lvoe to read.
+Paper books I love to read.
 It feels like an amazing experience to go into a bookstore and look through all of the paper books.
 I love the physical experience of underlining key passages and taking notes.

 ## There is a strong current trend among kids to read comic books or graphic novels instead of regular books.
 What do you think about that? ##
 Regular books promote children's intellect and emotional capacity better.
 I think it's fine not to be too careful with kids reading comic books or graphic novels instead of regular books, and reading these in an educated way can help them become culturally literate.
 However, I think that regular books teach substance.